 WE are now in a position to formulate more exactly the idea of Minkowski, which was only vaguely indicated in Section XVII.
 In accordance with the special theory of relativity, certain co-ordinate systems are given preference for the description of the four-dimensional, space-time continuum.
 We called these "Galileian co-ordinate systems."
-For these systems, the four co-ordinates x, y, z, t , which determine an event or-in other words-a point of the four-dimensional continuum, are defined physically in a simple manner, as set forth in detail in the first part of this book.
+For these systems, the four co-ordinates $x$ , $y$ , $z$ , $t$ , which determine an event or - in other words - a point of the four-dimensional continuum, are defined physically in a simple manner, as set forth in detail in the first part of this book.
 For the transition from one Galileian system to another, which is moving uniformly with reference to the first, the equations of the Lorentz transformation are valid.
-These last form the basis for the derivation of deductions from the special theory of relativity, and in themselves they are nothing more than the expression of the universal ence.
-We call the magnitude ds the "distance" apart of the two events or four-dimensional points.
+These last form the basis for the derivation of deductions from the special theory of relativity, and in themselves they are nothing more than the expression of the universal validity of the law of transmission of light for all Galileian systems of reference.